 (c) Specified offences can be compounded only once.

 (d) As per Rule 162 of the GST Law, the application of compounding shall be filed in FORM GST-CPD-01.

 (e) On receipt of the application, the commissioner shall call for a report from the concerned officer with reference to the particulars furnished in the application or any other relevant information for the examination of such application.

 After providing opportunity of being heard to the applicant and taking into account the contents of the application, if satisfied that the applicant has co-operated in the proceedings before him and has made full and true disclosure of facts relating to the case.
 Commissioner may by order in FORM GST-CPD-02 allow the application indicating the compounding amount and grant him immunity from prosecution or reject such application within 90 days of the receipt of the application stating the grounds of rejection.

-However, the application shall not be allowed unless the tax, interest and penalty liable to be paid in case for which the application has been made.
+However, the application shall not be allowed unless the tax, interest and penalty liable to be paid, has been paid in case for which the application has been made.

 (h) On payment, the proceedings indicated will abate and no criminal proceedings can be launched.

 (i) The amount of compounding of offences under this section shall be such as may be prescribed , subject to

 • The minimum amount not being less than ` 10,000 or 50% of tax whichever is higher and